SquareWhite/air-hockey/README.md

     - Add gates
     - Add score
+    - Add beginning and end states for the game
+    - Improve opponent's ai
     - Improve the UI
-    - Make opponent move

 ### Bugs

-    - Circle can jump through a little space between the other circle and a wall Also two moving circles may collide poorly (jump through each other).
-      I think this could be fixed with checks for collisions in intermediate points.
-    - Try to fix all collision errors:
-      Puck can nail circle into two corners.
+    - Puck can nail circle into two corners.
-      When you hit the puck from above, the circle appears to teleport up
+    - When you hit the puck from above, the circle appears to teleport up
+    - You can hit the puck through the middle line
     - Look into firefox performance issues
     - denormalize doesn't get return type correctly